Our Story

 But I decided to give it a go, and spent time in my kitchen, watching tutorials, working out a sewing pattern, and learning how to use the machine in the first place.
 And with a lot of trial (and even more error), I started making bags - at first for myself, and then a few more as birthday gifts for friends.

-However, I soon learned I was not the only person affected by this lack of sparkly kit, and a lot of people commented on how much they liked my bag, and asked where it was from.
+After making my bag, I soon learned I was not the only person affected by this lack of sparkly kit, and a lot of people commented on how much they liked my bag, and asked where it was from.

 Finally, on a gloomy January day, I was asked again and decided it was time to get my butt in gear and find a supplier (who can actually sew) to start making them... and so Beta Bling was born.

-I worked hard to find a supplier who had the experience with glitter/sequin materials, and also the technical understanding of the needs of the bag (which was hard as, as we already established, climbing manufactures don't tend to work with sequins), so I had to think outside the box.
+I worked hard to find a supplier who had the experience with sequin materials, and also the technical understanding of the needs of the bag (which was hard as, as we already established, climbing manufactures don't tend to work with sequins), so I had to think outside the box.
 However, I finally found a supplier who was able to make this work - who also helped me to improve my basic design and incorporated elements I didn't have the skill for - e.g. A POCKET! as well as loops for brushes.